yhonaMC/fermat/README-GUI.md

 A GUI component in Fermat is divided into 2 Plug-ins, the graphic interfaces and the module of such interface.
 This last one has the following functionalities:

-- Works as a connection between the Plug-ins of the platform, cosuming the services that they provide.
+- Works as a connection between the Plug-ins of the platform, consume the services that they provide.
 - It covers the logic of the presentation, gathering, organizing and grouping Plug-in data.

 For more information about how to create a Module refer to [this documentation](https://github.com/bitDubai/fermat/blob/master/README-PLUG-INS.md)